2023 Season

 Youth Writing Contest Judges

+The high-school youth writing contest is open to students in grades 8-12 and is judged by Shannon Ozirny.
 Shannon Ozirny is the Head of Youth Services at the West Vancouver Memorial Library.
-She has taught a children’s materials course as an adjunct at the UBC iSchool, reviewed young adult books for The Globe and Mail and contributes regularly to Quill & Quire as a feature reviewer of picture books.
+She has taught a children’s materials course as an adjunct at the UBC iSchool, reviewed young adult books for The Globe and Mail and Quill & Quire.
 She has served as a juror for the BC and Yukon Book Prizes, Canadian Children’s Book Centre Best Books and Odyssey audiobook awards and moderates kidlit events for the Vancouver Writers Fest and Kidsbooks.

-Jamie Fong is a life-long supporter and patron of public libraries, starting his library career in high school as a student page at the Edmonton Public Library.
+The elementary school youth writing contest is open to students in grades 5-7 and is judged by Jamie Fong.
+Fong is a life-long supporter and patron of public libraries, starting his library career in high school as a student page at the Edmonton Public Library.
 Since 2013, he’s been a Children’s Librarian at Vancouver Public Library.
-He is a former committee member of the Young Readers’ Choice Awards Society of BC, home of the Red Cedar Book Awards.
+He is a former committee member of the Young Readers’ Choice Awards Society of BC.
 Fong also recently sat on the Canadian selection committee for the International Federation of Library Associations and Institutions (IFLA) third edition of The World Through Picture Books, a publication of favourite picture books recommended by librarians from around the world.

 Contest Rules